kyuba4/TMDB-APP/README.md

-# Movie App based on TMDB API and Tailwind
+# Movies App based on TMDB API and Tailwind

 Used dependencies:
 1.  "react-dom": "^17.0.2",